And legally, the argument is sound.

 These intros are generally where I get to spend a few hundred words on my electronic soapbox, trying to take a recent news story and place it into the general context of Why Religion Is Bad.
 This week, however, there's a story that needs no extra extrapolation on my part.
 It, by itself, will suffice.

 Back in 2006, a 31-year-old pregnant woman in Denver began experiencing a shortness of breath and vomiting.
 Her husband rushed her to the ER at St. Thomas More hospital, a medical facility owned and operated by the company Catholic Health Initiatives.
-While there, doctors checked for the pulses of the woman's seven-month-old fetuses (she was having twin boys), and upon finding none, decided against performing a perimortem Cesarean section.
+While there, doctors checked for the pulses of the woman's seven-month-old foetuses (she was having twin boys), and upon finding none, decided against performing a perimortem Cesarean section.
 Short thereafter, the mother died from a massive heart attack.
-The twin fetuses inside of her also perished.
+The twin foetuses inside of her also perished.
 Where the story gets tricky is later, when the husband decides to file a wrongful-death suit against the hospital.
 His point of view is that if a doctor ordered the C-section, while his wife may still have died, it's feasible to think his twin sons may have still made it out alive.

 Now, whenever it comes to lawsuits, lawyers on both sides are forced to play the intricate game of massaging legal nomenclature.
 “What does the word 'the' mean?”
 Shit like that.
 In this instance, the lawyer for the Catholic hospital is using the following argument:

 “[The court] should not overturn the long-standing rule in Colorado that the term 'person,' as is used in the Wrongful Death Act, encompasses only individuals born alive.
 Colorado state courts define 'person' under the Act to include only those born alive.
-Therefore Plaintiffs cannot maintain wrongful death claims based on two unborn fetuses.”
+Therefore Plaintiffs cannot maintain wrongful death claims based on two unborn foetuses.”

 Onto the roundup!